jaimegde/jaimegde/README.md

 <h1 align="center">Hi 👋, I'm Jaime GdE</h1>
 <h3 align="center">Currently working towards Multiplatform development with Kotlin.
 I have professional experience with data science & analytics.</h3>

-- 🔭 I’m currently working on **URPSC** (private repo)!
-A game I'm planning on publishing on the Google & App Store in July.
-All done with Kotlin.
-The repo will be public two weeks after publishing the game!
+- 🔭 I’m currently working on a mobile game using Kotlin that should be out mid July!
+The web version by the end of the summer using Kotlin Multiplatform.

 - 🌱 I’m currently learning **Kotlin Mobile development**!
 Eventually want to build multiplatform apps with Kotlin as well.